edornd/contrastive-distillation/README.md

-# Incremental Class Learning with Multimodal datasets
+# A Contrastive Distillation Approach for Incremental Semantic Segmentation in Aerial Images

+Publication accepted at ICIAP 2021.
-Documentation is not ready, please bear with me.
+Documentation is not ready yet.